 05 of 10

 Atlanta is the business center of the South.
-Our city is home to more than a dozen Fortune 500 companies, and other large employers like universities, hospitals and more.
+The city is home to more than a dozen Fortune 500 companies, and other large employers like universities, hospitals, and more.
 While the job market can still be tough (the unemployment rate is slightly higher than the national average at the time of this publication), the city has been steadily gaining jobs and Atlanta offers excellent opportunities for professional career growth.

 06 of 10

 Dining out is fun and Atlanta is a great city for it.
 With tons of options and so many local restaurants to choose from, you can find delicious dishes of all types without having to settle for national chains.
 From upscale to casual, exotic ethnic to the South's finest comfort food, the options are amazing!

 Atlanta's small and distinct neighborhoods around the city make it unique.
 Many of these areas are walkable (a rare find in Atlanta!) and have a real sense of community.
 They have their own festivals, their own style, and passionate residents that are dedicated to making their little slice of the city the best place to call home.
 Stroll through Virginia Highland, Inman Park, Candler Park, or Midtown on a sunny Saturday and you'll see what makes Atlanta's neighborhoods so special.

 Now, many would chuckle to see Marta, Atlanta's less than perfect train system, on this list of favorite things about the city.
 But, let us just say, we've been to cities with no public transportation system and what we've got beats the pants off of that option.
 Ok, so you likely won't hop on the train to get to a part of town you could drive to in 10 minutes.
 But when it comes to connecting visitors and residents to key places like the airport, downtown sporting and concert arenas, festivals where parking is a nightmare, and Braves games that start at rush hour - we're awfully glad Marta exists.Continue to 9 of 10 below.